 - 1. Is this an appropriate time for international collaboration in HIF? - 2.
-Which problems are most appropriate for such collaboration? - 3.
-Can the sharing of target design information be set aside until other driver and systems issues are better resolved, by which time it might be supposed that there could be a relaxation of classification of target issues? - 4.
+Which problems are most appropriate for such collaboration?

+- 3. Can the sharing of target design information be set aside until other driver and systems issues are better resolved, by which time it might be supposed that there could be a relaxation of classification of target issues? - 4.
 What form(s) of collaboration are most appropriate, e.g., bilateral or multilateral? - 5.
 Can international collaboration be sensibly attempted without significant increases in funding for HIF?

 The authors of this report share the conviction that collaboration on a broad scale is mandatory for HIF to have the resources, both financial and personnel, to progress to a demonstration experiment.
-Thus, the ultimate objective of the international effort should be an international facility for HIF research.
-The objectives of this paper are to establish some of the technical base for the companion report from the Institute for Technical and Strategic Research as it examines preconditions that must be established for an international ICF program.
+Ultimately it may be possible for a single driver with the energy, power, focusibility, and pulse shape to satisfy the needs of the international community for target physics research.
+Such a facility could service multiple experimental chambers with a variety of beam geometries and target concepts.